TramEFX/apex.ancillary/ANCILLARY-STANDARD-v1.0.md

 A v1.0-compliant orchestrator MUST be able to:

-1. Load manifests based on manifest_index.json
+1. Load index.json to discover repository structure
+2. Load core manifests in specified priority order
-2. Assemble context (identity + high-weight memories) into prompts
+3. Assemble context (identity + high-weight memories) into prompts
-3. Inject context into any inference engine
+4. Inject context into any inference engine
-4. Capture new memories from responses
+5. Capture new memories from responses
-5. Classify memories into memory_type
+6. Classify memories into memory_type
-6. Assign initial weights using profile bias
+7. Assign initial weights using profile bias
-7. Append new memories to emotional_weights.json
+8. Append new memories to modules/memories/_index.json
-8. Export all manifests as plain JSON (section 7)
+9. Export all manifests as plain JSON (section 7)

 ### 6.2 Inference Provider Expectations